ccssmnn/relaxed-spa/README.md

 ## Todo

-This is not done.
 How far can we get?

 - fingerprinting and proper cache headers for the client bundle
 - Reload the app when the server restarts